lumagician/dachfenster/README.md

 What would a user find useful, which additional information, which compromises to keep the ui simple to use on an everyday basis.
 How to help potential users overcome the hurdle of not knowing what kind of
 ## Accomplishments that we're proud of
-We hacked non-stop and were able to produce a working, scalable app that distinguishes itself with feature that we believe makes car sharing easier and more attractive.
+We hacked non-stop and were able to produce a working, scalable app that distinguishes itself with features that we believe makes car sharing easier and more attractive.
 We had a very good team spirit.

 ## What we learned